blockchain-unica/rosetta-smart-contracts/contracts/simple_transfer/solana/anchor/README.md

 ### Withdraw logic

 In the withdraw logic, we require the amount to withdraw to be greater than zero.
 We then decrement the assets stored in the balance holder PDA account and increment the balance of the recipient's account.
 If all the donated assets have been withdrawn, we close the balance holder PDA account by transferring the remaining balance, designated for rent exemption to the account initializer, the `sender`.

+ℹ️ In the `deposit` action we were constrained to invoke the system program to transfer the assets.
+This because the assets were provided by the sender, an account [owned](https://solanacookbook.com/core-concepts/accounts.html#account-model) by the system program.
+In the `withdraw` action, the assets are transferred to the recipient from a PDA account, which is owned by the program itself.
+This is why we can directly manipulate the assets in the PDA account.

 ```rust
  pub fn withdraw(ctx: Context<WithdrawCtx>, amount_to_withdraw: u64) -> Result<()> {